zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-machine-learning/README.md

 In this 15-minute lab you will get started with the Oracle Machine Learning (OML) notebook application provided through ADW.
 This browser-based application provides a web interface to run SQL queries and scripts, which can be grouped together within a notebook.
 Notebooks can be used to build single reports, collections of reports, and dashboards.

 ### Background ###
 Oracle Machine Learning is a SQL notebook interface for data scientists to perform machine learning in the Oracle Autonomous Data Warehouse (ADW).
-Notebook technologies support the creation of scripts while supporting the documentation of assumptions, approaches and rationale to increase data science team productivity.
-Oracle Machine Learning SQL notebooks, based on Apache Zeppelin technology, enable teams to collaborate to build, evaluate and deploy predictive models and analytical methodologies in the Oracle ADW.
-Multi-user collaboration enables the same notebook to be opened simultaneously by different users.
-Changes made by one user are immediately updated for other team members.
+Notebook technologies allows for the creation of scripts while supporting the documentation of assumptions, approaches and rationale to increase data science team productivity.
+Oracle Machine Learning SQL notebooks, based on Apache Zeppelin technology, enables collaborate allowing teams to build, evaluate and deploy predictive models and analytical methodologies in the Oracle Autonomous Data Warehouse.
+The same notebook can be opened simultaneously by different users and any changes made are immediately updated for other team members.

 Oracle Machine Learning SQL notebooks provide easy access to Oracle's parallelized, scalable in-database implementations of a library of Oracle Advanced Analytics' machine learning algorithms (classification, regression, anomaly detection, clustering, associations, attribute importance, feature extraction, times series, etc.), SQL, PL/SQL and Oracle's statistical and analytical SQL functions.
 Oracle Machine Learning SQL notebooks and Oracle Advanced Analytics' library of machine learning SQL functions combined with PL/SQL allow companies to automate their discovery of new insights, generate predictions and add "AI" to data viz dashboards and enterprise applications.